 7. E-cigarettes and other vaping devices are not FDA approved.

 These products are not approved by the U.S. Food and Drug Administration (FDA) as a smoking cessation aid.
 Until very recently, manufacturers and distributors of e-cigarettes and other vaping devices were not bound by standards of safety set by the FDA for smoked tobacco products.
 Despite the new regulations, e-cigarette manufacturers are free to project a risk-free image in their marketing, and offer enticing, candy-like flavors that appeal to children, adolescents and young adults.

 8. There is little consistency across different products.

-Until recently, there was limited federal oversight for e-cigarettes and other vaping devices, making it difficult to assess the dangers of any specific product.
-Across products, there was considerable variation in the nature and concentration of the ingredients, including nicotine and other known toxins.
+There is limited federal oversight over e-cigarettes and other vaping devices making it difficult to assess the dangers of any specific product.
+Across products, there is considerable variation in the nature and concentration of the ingredients, including nicotine and other known toxins.

 9. There is no evidence that the aerosol from these products is safe.

-There is limited research into the long-term health effects of aerosolizing nicotine and other chemicals in e-cigarettes and other vaping devices.
-It is clear, however, that the additives, heavy metals, ultrafine particles, and other ingredients they contain include toxins and carcinogens.
+There is growing concern about the long-term health effects of aerosolizing nicotine and other chemicals in e-cigarettes and other vaping devices.
+The additives, heavy metals, ultrafine particles, and other ingredients they contain include toxins and carcinogens.

 10. The spread of e-cigarettes and other vaping devices may be re-normalizing smoking behavior.

-The increase in nicotine devices and products and their widespread availability is reversing some of the progress made over decades of intense global, national, and local efforts to reduce cigarette smoking, especially among young people.
+The increase in popularity of nicotine devices and their widespread availability is reversing the progress made over decades of intense global, national, and local efforts to reduce cigarette smoking, especially among young people.

 What’s the bottom line?